servicecatalog/oscm-dockerbuild/README.md

 * Password: `admin123`

 # Enable login to APP and controllers
-In order to be able to login to the Asynchronous Provisioning Platform (APP) and its controllers we will make some quick changes in the administration portal.
+In order to be able to login to the Asynchronous Provisioning Platform (APP) and its service controllers, we will make some quick changes in the administration portal.

 * Login to the administration portal
 * *Operation* -> *Manage organization*